geekaman22july/geekaman22july/README.md

 - 🌱 I’m currently learning **Data Science and Machine Learning**

 - 👯 I’m looking to collaborate on **Open Source Projects**

-- 👨‍💻 All of my projects are available at [https://geekaman22july.github.io/My-Website/](https://geekaman22july.github.io/My-Website/)

 - 📫 How to reach me **thakuraman22july@gmail.com**